chaunceygardiner/weewx-loopdata/README.md

 rendering (e.g., `N/A`).
 For all other fields, your JavaScript should expect absent keys and react accordingly.

-The complete grammar — every period, aggregate, unit override and format spec — is documented in "What fields are available" later in this README.
+The complete grammar — every period, aggregate, unit override, `round(n)` and format spec — is documented in "What fields are available" later in this README.

 ### Using LoopData in Your Own Skin